Saddff2/github-CI/README.md

 * **FROM python:3.12.1-alpine3.19**

-I'll be using official Python image based on Alpine linux.
+I'll be using the official Python image based on Alpine linux.
-**Alpine Linux** is low-weight distribution that is perfect for containers.
+**Alpine Linux** is a lightweight distribution that is perfect for containers.

 * **WORKDIR /app**

-This will set working directory to /app in the container.
-All the shell commands will run there.
+This will set the working directory to **/app** in the container.
+All shell commands will run there.

 * **COPY requirements.txt /app/requirements.txt**